CrowdStrike/falcon-windows-repair/README.md

 * Check host for the above issues
 * Remove bad ChannelFile if exists
-* Via API, download WindowsSensor to `C:\Temp`
+* Via API, download WindowsSensor to `C:\Temp\`
-* Via API, retrieve the maintenance token and host details for the current host
 * Repair the Agent install

 ### Set-up

 1. Generate API Token: [https://falcon.crowdstrike.com/api-clients-and-keys/](https://falcon.crowdstrike.com/api-clients-and-keys/)
-2. Click on `Create API client`, and grant the following permissions:
+2. Click on `Create API client`, and grant the following permission:
-   1. Hosts: Read
-   2. Sensor Download: Read
+   1. Sensor Download: Read
-   3. Sensor update policies: Read & Write
 3. Copy down the `Client ID` and `Client Secret` from the pop-up.
 4. Open `Repair-FalconSensor.ps1` in a text editor
 5. Scroll to the “Editable Region” of the script and enter the API `Client ID`, `Client Secret`, your Falcon Cloud, and set Flight Control to `$true` if using this in a Flight Controlled CID.